 Experts in forestry, business, sociology and anthropology can help develop CSR programmes suited for local contexts.
 This is especially important for nature-based sectors such as forestry and forest products since they are pivotal to livelihoods in many societies.
 CSR standards must avoid a “one size fits all” approach.

-CSR, in combination with sustainable forest management, has potential to enable companies to foster a better state of the world’s forests and societies.
+CSR, in combination with sustainable forest management, has the potential to enable companies to foster a better state of the world’s forests and societies.